 Making time for deeper conversations will help you get to know your reports better.
 These are the conversations that help you connect with your people and align their goals with your organization.

 2. Build out learning and development plans in your weekly 1:1s

 If you have followed career best practices, you have likely spent time building out an informative career progression framework for your employees.
-Take some time to go over these frameworks consistently and use 1:1 meetings time to help solidify your employee’s progression goals.
+Take some time to go over these frameworks consistently and use 1:1 meetings time to help solidify your employee’s progression goals and development ideas.
 What does that person’s career progression look like at your company?
 How can your organization step up to help them grow professionally?